 The seller also warrants the absence of defective title and hidden defects and must hold the buyer harmless against adverse third-party claims.

 When facing an authenticity issue, Belgian courts tend to designate judicial (i.e., court-appointed) experts in the absence of, or in addition to, expertise reports ordered by the parties, which may be produced together with their submissions.

 Fakes or forgeries also constitute a criminal offence, punished by Article 498 of the Criminal Code, when the seller gives another or a similar object than what was contracted for (e.g., a fake painting) with the intention to deceive.
 Forgery and counterfeiting can also constitute criminal offences under the Code of Economic Law.

 See Section V.i for remedies under consumer legislation.

 i Private sales and auctions

 Belgium has implemented the European directives on consumer sales (in Articles 1604 and 1649 bis et seq. of the old Civil Code).
 Accordingly, sellers of works of art must guarantee the conformity of the goods with the contract of sale, similar to any other consumer goods.
-The seller is liable towards the buyer-consumer for any lack of conformity that exists at the time of delivery of the goods and that becomes apparent within two years of the delivery.
-In the case of secondary market sales, the seller and consumer can agree a shorter time period for the seller's liability, which may not be less than one year.
+The seller is liable towards the buyer-consumer for any lack of conformity that exists at the time of delivery of the goods that becomes apparent within two years of the delivery.
+In the case of secondary market sales, the seller and consumer can agree a shorter time period for the seller's liability, which must not be less than one year.